Imran109/Clothing-Store-Website-With-React/README.md

 ## Admin Products View
 ![](images/Admin%20Screen.png)

+More Screenshots can be viewed from the `images` folder.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.